shihuang047/age-prediction/README.md

 Human skin, oral, and gut microbiomes predict chronological age
 -----------------------
 This study performed Random Forest regression analyses of human microbiota from multiple body sites (gut, mouth and skin).
+This repository included source codes for generation of all results in the manuscript.

 ## The data resource and cohort characteristics

-This repository included source codes for generation of all results in this meta-analysis study.
 ### Qiita study IDs involved in the meta-analysis:
 * Gut microbiota:
 [10317](https://qiita.ucsd.edu/study/description/10317),